ionutneda/administrare/readme.md

 ### Issues
 - I was able to create a product with the HTTP POST method by including the provider details in the product's body.
 However, I need to be able to just reference the provider with its ID.
-It wouldn't allow adding another product with the same provider (the provider should be unique).
+The provider object does not allow adding another product with the same provider ID (the provider has a unique constraint).
+  - I've found out I should reference the provider's ID only.
 -